copious-world/message-relay-services/README.md

 The **UDPClient** is a subclass of the **MessageRelayer** class.
 It implements the same logic but use UDP (datagram) connections.

-Optionally, the **UDPClient** can be configured to make connections,
+The **UDPClient** can be configured to use ip4 or ip6.

+The **UDPClient** sends and makes connections on a best effort basis and does not add logic to account for stream contiguity.
+Messages sent should be JSON objects small enough in text representation to stay within the limits of UDP packet sizes.

 <a name="udpendpoint-class"/></a> [back to top](#top-of-doc)
 ### 11. **UDPEndpoint**